Emergency-Response-Demo/erdemo.io/architecture.md

   * API Management of _Find Service_ RESTful endpoint using Red Hat 3scale
   * [Evacuee Find Service web application](https://github.com/Emergency-Response-Demo/findmyrelative-frontend)

+More details regarding how to invoke the Evacuee Find Service can be found in the [readme](https://github.com/Emergency-Response-Demo/find-service/blob/master/README.md)

 # 12. Kafdrop